chris-wood/noisesocket-spec/noisesocket.md

  * OUTPUT: message_body

-After the handshake is complete, either party may call `ExportSecret` to export a cryptographic secret derived from the Noise [@noise] shared secret key.
+Additionally, either party may call `ExportSecret` to export a cryptographic secret derived from the Noise [@noise] shared secret key.
 Clients may use this exported secret to key other symmetric key protocols.

-**`ReadMessage`**:
+**`ExportSecret`**:

  * INPUT: export_label, export_context, export_len
     - `export_label` and `export_context` may be empty (NULL) strings